equinor/az-static-web-app-docs-template/README.md

   <img src="img/status_authenticated_not_reader.png"/>
 </p>

 To achieve this, the template repo contains a serverless function (*api/GetRoles/index.js*) that queries Microsoft Graph to determine if a user is in a pre-defined group.
 Based on the user's group memberships, the function assigns custom roles to the user.
 The application is configured to restrict certain routes based on these custom roles.
+You can read more about Azure Functions in SWA [here](https://docs.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vanilla-javascript).

 1. In AAD, navigate to "groups" and find a group to which you want to assign the reader role.
 Write down the **Object Id**.